f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

             7     cpu7 49 percentage    47 percentage    38 percentage    39 percentage
     prompt%

 Below is an example SNMP response from a chassis partition.
-In this example there is a 2 blade chassis partition.
+In this example there is a 2-blade chassis partition.
 Each blade has 28 vCPUs.

 .. code-block:: bash